Saint George's Cross: Georgia

 Saint George is the patron saint of the nation of Georgia, and the Saint George flag was supposedly used in the 5th century by Georgian king Vakhtang Gorgasali.
 In the 13th century, Queen Tamar of Georgia used the Saint George flag during her campaign against Seljuk Turks.
 The four Jerusalem crosses were later added by King George V of Georgia, who drove out the Mongols from Georgia in 1334.

 The flag fell out during the Russian annexation of Georgia and abolition of the Georgian monarchy.
 However, the flag was revived by the Georgian patriotic movement in the 1990s.
 A majority of Georgians supported the restoration of the medieval flag of Georgia, including the influential Catholicos-Patriarch of All Georgia Ilia II of the Georgian Orthodox Church.
 The flag was finally adopted by the Georgian parliament on 14 January 2004.
 It was formally endorsed by a presidential decree signed by Mikheil Saakashvili on 25 January, following his election as President of Georgia.
+The Georgian Navy's naval ensign also used a St. George's Cross during its existence.